We often numerous programs to assist students achieve their best. Below are some of the programs we offer.

 Osborne Primary School recognises the importance of early intervention in learning and continues to offer Reading Recovery as an integral part of the curriculum for children in Year One.
-Mrs. Pam Jones is responsible for the implementation of the Reading Recovery program at Osborne Primary School
+Mrs. Debbie Jenkins is responsible for the implementation of the Reading Recovery program at Osborne Primary School

 At Osborne we offer extra support to students in the areas of Literacy and Numeracy.
 In consultation with class teachers students who are identified as requiring extra tuition in either area are catered for accordingly in small group sessions.
 Extra tuition is timetabled into our weekly timetable and is varied and diverse, catering for individual differences.
 It may be: oral reading, comprehension tasks, learning spelling rules or high frequency words, handwriting or maths tasks including times tables, the four processes or problem solving.
 Ongoing monitoring of students performance is recorded.
 Groups are fluid and flexible catering for individual differences and allowing for progression and acceleration.